Autonomy and accountability

 International research has established a link between school autonomy in these elements of a school’s operation and student achievement.
 Autonomy enables schools to respond more flexibly and innovatively to their local community and to their own students’ needs.
 This research evidence lies behind the support from the Australian Government and some state governments for greater autonomy for government schools.
 For example, the Australian Government’s $70 million Independent Public Schools Initiative, launched in February 2014, aims to help selected government schools move towards greater autonomy and encourage increased parent and community involvement.

 The research which links school autonomy with student achievement also points to the importance of accountability.
 It is where autonomy is coupled with appropriate accountability – accountability for educational provision and student outcomes as well as for responsible financial management – that it has been found to be associated with better student outcomes.

 Independent schools are well aware that they survive only with continued stakeholder support.
-They are highly accountable, being responsible to their local communities, required to meet public standards of educational and financial accountability, and having to comply with the legislative, regulatory and mandatory reporting requirements that apply to all schools.
+They are highly accountable and have to comply with the legislative, regulatory and mandatory reporting requirements that apply to all schools.

 Self-governing schools are more directly accountable to their immediate communities than is possible for schools that are part of large centralised systems.
 Private funding contributions through the payment of fees increase the school’s accountability to parents and provide a performance-related incentive.
 The reality for Independent schools is that they need to remain competitive to survive, consistently meeting high parental expectations for the development of students both academically and socially.
 The freedom of students and their families to exercise choice in schooling is one of the most demanding forms of accountability for Independent schools.